Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Methods

 \subsubsection{Norm Regularization}

-In a Bayesian framework, assuming that the noise follows the Gaussian distribution, the posterior of the true map parameter, given dirty map $\mathbf{X}$ and covariance matrix $\mathbf{\Gamma}$, can be written as,
+In a Bayesian framework, assuming that the noise follows the Gaussian distribution, the posterior of the true map parameter, given dirty map $\mathbf{X}$ and covariance matrix $\mathbf{\Gamma}$, can be written as

 where $\lambda$ is regularization parameter (or strength) and $\mathcal{Z}$ is normalization constant.
-The ML estimator in Eq.~\ref{eq:ML_power} maximizes the likelihood function $P(\mathbf{X}|\bm{\mathcal{P}},\mathbf{\Gamma})$ as well as the posterior but with a uniform prior.
-In~\cite{regDeconv}, it was shown that using
+The ML estimator in Eq.~(\ref{eq:ML_power}) maximizes the likelihood function $P(\mathbf{X}|\bm{\mathcal{P}},\mathbf{\Gamma})$ as well as the posterior but with a uniform prior.
+Two broadly different Bayesian regularization schemes, namely norm and gradient regularization, were studied in Ref. \cite{regDeconv}.
+It was shown that the norm regularization which minimizes the total power in the map (thus suppressing noise), is more suitable to search for localized point-like sources.
+While, the gradient regularization, that uses a prior to prefer a smoother sky distribution, is better suited to look for a diffuse background.
+Here, since we limit the analysis to the pixel basis, which is more appropriate for point sources, we use norm regularization scheme, with the corresponding prior given by

-as a prior for point-like sources suppresses the noise efficiently for an optimal choice of the regularization parameter $\lambda$.
+which suppresses the noise efficiently for an optimal choice of the regularization parameter $\lambda$.
 The estimator of $\bm{\mathcal{P}}$ that maximizes the above posterior, the norm regularized clean map, is given as,

+where $\mathbf{I}$ is the identity matrix.
 As we discussed for SVD regularization, the norm regularization suppresses the enhancement of the noise by introducing some modification to the eigenvalues.
 This is achieved by adding the regularization constant $\lambda$ to each eigenvalue of $\mathbf{\Gamma}$.

 The covariance matrices of the clean map estimators for both the regularization schemes can be written in a compact form as